carlosperate/awesome-microbit/README.md

 ## Projects

-All the projects here come with steps and resources required for reproduction.
+All these projects contain steps and resources required for reproduction.

 - []() - Description